dmataconis/Lost-Legacy-/README.md

 For enemies, there are patrol, chase, and attacking states.
 Along with the logic in the game, I also helped my partners with substance painter in order to add to the enviornmental feel of the game.

+There is a video demo and the full project in Unity at the end of the document.

 https://docs.google.com/document/d/1KNmGvBDZKOym_2Byw1_SI9jvwf7QEo5JEvgOZcaYw5g/edit?usp=sharing